arknfel/NodePG2/README.md

 Users can signup/signin to acquire a token.
 Most end-points expects a valid user or admin token, specifically end-points that are to serve a specific user.

-There are two types of tokens, user and admin token.
+There are two types of tokens, user and admin tokens.

-An admin user can be created by signing up, flip the  isadmin boolan flag via a db query, for user_id=1:
+An admin user can be created by signing up,
+flip the  isadmin boolan flag via a db query, for user_id=1:
 ```sql
 UPDATE users SET isadmin=true WHERE id=1;